stripe-archive/datadog-cli-tools/README.md

 ## dashboards-using-metrics

 Returns the IDs of any screenboards or timeboards in which the given regexp pattern is used in the definition.
+- Defaults to no regular expression (`.` will be a period) -- use `--regex` to enable regex matching)
+- Verbose mode will also print the query found for each dashboard

 ```
 Usage: ./dashboards-using-metrics.rb [options] <metric>